Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palace of Versailles | ©Gary Todd

-The palace and gardens of Versailles are located near Paris.
-Both the building and its surroundings are so impressive that today it is a must-see (it has approximately 15 million visitors a year) and has been declared a World Heritage Site.
+The palace and gardens of Versailles are located near Paris and if you want you can hire an organized tour because it is really worth it.
+Both the building and its surroundings are so impressive that today is a must visit (it has approximately 15 million visitors a year) and has been declared a World Heritage Site.

-In this post I give you the tips you need to follow to avoid mishaps and enjoy your trip to the fullest.
+In this post I give you the tips you need to follow to avoid mishaps and you can enjoy your trip to the fullest.

-1. If you are going from Paris, hire an organized tour.
+2. If you are coming from Paris, book an organized tour

 Paris RER| ©Rob Dammers